leandrofroes/manw/README.md

 # manw

-manw is a very simple and fast command line search engine for Windows API functions.
-The idea is basically parse MSDN and retrieve useful information about a specific Windows API function.
-Since it's written in Go the tool is multiplatform.
+manw is a very simple and fast command line search engine for Windows API functions written Go.
+The idea is basically scrapy MSDN and retrieve useful informations about a specific Windows API function.

 ## Why?

 On Linux systems we are able to search for the documentation of a function using man command, but what about Windows functions?
-Open the browser and read the full documentation is the best idea to completely understand a function but sometimes we don't need to do it or simply don't want to.
+Open the browser and read the full documentation is the best idea to completely understand a function but sometimes the only thing we need is an overview of it and not the full documentation.

 ## **Installation**